-In this lesson, you will learn about the types of evidence that can be used in an essay to support assertions and convince readers, as well as how to evaluate certain types of evidence.
-Specifically, this lesson will cover:
+This tutorial covers the types of evidence that can be used in an essay to support assertions and convince readers:

 - 1. Types of Evidence

-- 1a.
+- a.
 Researched Evidence

 - 2. Evaluating Research

 - 3. Locating Sources and Avoiding Bias

 1. Types of Evidence